craigbridges/Nettle/README.md

 Using Nettle is simple, there are just 5 core concepts to learn:

 ### Model Bindings
 These are essentially the properties contained in the model.
-A string representation of the properties value will replace the pointer.
+A string representation of the properties value will replace the binding place holder.
 The syntax for a model binding is as follows:

 ```
 {{Name}}